 Anti-doping is the process of keeping sport clean and aims to protect clean athletes as well as the integrity of sport itself.
-UK Anti-doping (UKAD) are the national governing body for anti-doping in the United Kingdom who aim to protect clean sport.
+UK Anti-doping (UKAD) are the national governing body for anti-doping in the United Kingdom.
 UKAD work to create a level playing field through not only carrying out drug tests in sport, but educating athletes about anti-doping and promoting the ethos of clean sport.
 UKAD also ensure that UK governing bodies comply with the World Anti-Doping Agency’s rules (WADA).

-100% me is UK Anti-Doping’s prevention programme and is designed to help you throughout your sporting journey.
+100% me is UK Anti-Doping’s prevention programme and is designed to help athletes throughout their sporting journey.
 100% me supports, informs and educates athletes throughout their careers by providing anti-doping advice and guidance.
 Find out about 100% me in the dedicated Athlete Zone of the UK Anti-Doping website at www.100percentme.co.uk or on the UKAD website: https://www.ukad.org.uk

-When entering a competition, there will be a notice on the entry form which lets you know that by clicking ‘agree’ you understand that you could be subject to an in-competition test if selected to do so by UKAD.
+When entering a Weightlifting Wales competition, there will be a notice on the entry form which lets you know that by clicking ‘agree’ you understand that you could be subject to an in-competition drugs test if selected to do so by UKAD.

 Once you start participating in Weightlifting and competing, you must make yourself aware of all the UK anti-doping rules and ensure you comply fully with each one.
 Strict liability applies to all competitors and this means whatever goes into your body is your responsibility .
 If you are a parent or coach, ensure that you also understand the UKAD rules and signpost them to your children and athletes.